 A layers panel item, as seen in the figure, contains the following visual elements:

 - (1) The color of the layer in outline mode.
 Also used to identify the layer.
 All list items of objects inside a layer start with the layer color.
 The layer color visual is shown in varying sizes to indicate the layer and object hierarchy.
+Click on the color label to select another color.

 - (2) The arrow tool used to open or close a layer, or group containing other objects.
 When closed, the objects inside the layer or group are not listed in the panel.